connexcs/docs/docs/customer/cli.md

 ### Filter CLI by Pattern

-If the customer has a number range with which you wish to approve you can use this as an example.
-This will allow all calls that start with 123456 to pass regardless of the last digits
+To allow a range of numbers for a customer, use this example.
+This allows all calls that start with 123456 to pass regardless of the last digits.

 | CLI            | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |----------------|-----------------|-------------|-----------------------|--------|----------|
 | `^123456` |                 |             |                       | No     | Disabled |

 You could also use a more complicated expression to match multiple ranges.
-In this example the number must start with 123456, followed by 1, 3 or 5, then followed by 1 or 2 numbers
+In this example the number must start with 123456, followed by 1, 3 or 5, then followed by 1 or 2 numbers.

 | CLI                     | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |-------------------------|-----------------|-------------|-----------------------|--------|----------|